blavoir/post-install-config/README.md

 <img src="https://i.imgur.com/t8bWqRC.gif" height="80%" width="80%" alt="Team Creation"/>
 </p>
 <p>
 Teams are used to group staff members together so they can work collaborate on tickets across departments.
 Now head over to Teams.
 Click "Add New Team", give a name and add any members if necessary.
-Teams also have the option to be assigned a individual as a "Team Lead" and their status as being active or disabled.
+Teams also have the option to assign a individual as a "Team Lead" and their status as being active or disabled.
 In this example, I will be creating a "Online Banking" team.
 </p>
 <br />